Utility-Gods/godship/src/content/blog/experimenting-with-hypermedia-sync.md

 ---
 title: "Hypermedia Sync: What We Learned Building Real-Time UIs Without JSON"
-excerpt: "We built a system that syncs 10,000 checkboxes across browsers in real-time using only HTML fragments and Server-Sent Events.
+excerpt: "We built a system that syncs 10,000 checkboxes and a collaborative drawing canvas across browsers in real-time using only HTML fragments and Server-Sent Events.
 Here's what we learned about hypermedia-driven synchronization."
 publishDate: "2025-07-12"
 image: "/blog/hypermedia.png"
 category: "Experiments"